cfebrian/FreeformOpticsDesign/README.md

 ### Is there an inverse design process? ###
 Why not take the design, with its aberrations, correct the field dependent aberrations and trace backwards to the *offending surfaces*?
 Can not the prescriptions and/or sensitivities be determined in this manner?

+### *Bauer* refers to a geometery filter ###
+1. How many designs are checked for each configuration?
+2. Doesn't the distance between element affect the (engineering) magnitude of difficult to correct aberrations?
+3. How thoroughly should the space of measurements (parameters) of configurations checked?